-MU 220 Introduction to Music Technology (3) Prereq.: At least "C-" in MU 102.
+MU 220 Introduction to Music Technology (3 credits) Prereq.: At least "C-" in MU 102.
 The student will examine computer notation and audio and MIDI recording technologies.
 The student will transcribe music to learn the art of music engraving and sequence, record, and mix MIDI and audio to create a track.
+Required for MU 310, 337, 418.
 Fall, Spring.